Skip to main content

 NUMBER OF PLACES: 18

-REGISTRATION: the registration is opened on waiting list
+REGISTRATION: the registration will be opened on march 2022.

 The methodology is 100% face-to-face teaching.
 The ratio of theoretical to practical credits is: 30% theoretical and 70% practical and the evaluation is continuous.